What is a Dividend Stock?

 When the divided is paid out, the money will automatically be deposited in your account.
 Some brokerages allow automatic reinvestments of dividends , or you can decide to keep it as a cash balance.
 Dividends are often paid quarterly.

-What are the downsides of investing in dividend stocks?
+What are the potential downsides of dividend investing?

 Why do companies pay dividends?